Xiongnu: Southern Xiongnu and Northern Xiongnu

 Belt hook depicting an animal fight, Xiongnu, 200–100 BC, bronze. Östasiatiska museet, Stockholm.

 The Xiongnu's new power was met with a policy of appeasement by Emperor Guangwu.
 At the height of his power, Huduershi even compared himself to his illustrious ancestor, Modu.
 Due to growing regionalism among the Xiongnu, however, Huduershi was never able to establish unquestioned authority.
 In contravention of a principle of fraternal succession established by Huhanye, Huduershi designated his son Punu as heir-apparent.
 However, as the eldest son of the preceding chanyu, Bi (Pi)—the Rizhu King of the Right—had a more legitimate claim.
 Consequently, Bi refused to attend the annual meeting at the chanyu's court.
 Nevertheless, in 46 AD, Punu ascended the throne.

 In 48 AD, a confederation of eight Xiongnu tribes in Bi's power base in the south, with a military force totalling 40,000 to 50,000 men, seceded from Punu's kingdom and acclaimed Bi as chanyu.
-This kingdom became known as the Southern Xiongnu.
+This kingdom became known as the Southern Xiongnu (南匈奴 (Nán Xiōngnú)).

 Northern Xiongnu

-The rump kingdom under Punu, around the Orkhon (modern north central Mongolia) became known as the Northern Xiongnu, with Punu, becoming known as the Northern Chanyu.
+The rump kingdom under Punu, around the Orkhon (modern north central Mongolia) became known as the Northern Xiongnu (北匈奴 (Běi Xiōngnú)), with Punu, becoming known as the Northern Chanyu.
 In 49 AD, the Northern Xiongnu was dealt a heavy defeat to the Southern Xiongnu.
 That same year, Zhai Tong, a Han governor of Liaodong also enticed the Wuhuan and Xianbei into attacking the Northern Xiongnu.
 Soon, Punu began sending envoys on several separate occasions to negotiate peace with the Han dynasty, but made little to no progress.

 In the 60s, the Northern Xiongnu resumed hostilities as they attempted to expand their influence into the Western Regions and launched raids on the Han borders.
 In 73, the Han responded by sending Dou Gu and Geng Chong to lead a great expedition against the Northern Xiongnu in the Tarim Basin.
 The expedition, which saw the exploits of the famed general, Ban Chao, was initially successful, but the Han had to temporarily withdraw in 75 due to matters back home.
 Ban Chao remained behind and maintained Chinese influence over the Western Regions before his death in 102.'

 For the next decade, the Northern Xiongnu had to endure famines largely due to locust plagues.
 In 87, they suffered a major defeat to the Xianbei, who killed their chanyu Youliu and took his skin as a trophy.
 With the Northern Xiongnu in disarray, the Han general, Dou Xian launched an expedition and crushed them at the Battle of the Altai Mountains in 89.
 After another Han attack in 91, the Northern Chanyu fled with his followers to the northwest, and was not seen again, while those that remained behind surrendered to the Han.'